 - Fundamental Long: The Portfolio Manager may employ screening methodologies and fundamental analysis designed to identify company securities that may offer inexpensive valuations, strong business tailwinds, growing cash flow profiles, attractive sustainable dividends/coupons and strong management teams with track records of capital discipline.
 The Fund may then invest in these companies over a medium to long-term time horizon. - Fundamental Short: The Portfolio Manager may employ screening methodologies and fundamental analysis designed to identify company securities that may offer expensive valuations, business headwinds, lack of cash flow visibility, weakening balance sheets and unsophisticated management teams with track records of destructive capital allocation.
 The Fund may then establish short positions in these companies over a medium to long-term time horizon.
-These short positions must be listed on a recognized stock exchange and may comprise up to 50% (at the time of investment) of the Fund's NAV. - Pairs Trading: The Fund may invest long in an undervalued security, while shorting an overvalued security with similar characteristics, while maintaining market neutrality. - Short Selling for Hedging: The Fund may short sell a specific equity or a basket of equities for hedging purposes with the aim of reducing the Fund's market exposure. - Options Strategies: The Fund may opportunistically utilize options for both hedging and non-hedging strategies.
+These short positions must be listed on a recognized stock exchange and may comprise up to 100% (at the time of investment) of the Fund's NAV. - Pairs Trading: The Fund may invest long in an undervalued security, while shorting an overvalued security with similar characteristics, while maintaining market neutrality. - Short Selling for Hedging: The Fund may short sell a specific equity or a basket of equities for hedging purposes with the aim of reducing the Fund's market exposure. - Options Strategies: The Fund may opportunistically utilize options for both hedging and nonhedging strategies.
 These non-hedging strategies may include writing puts or calls to generate additional income, buying puts or calls to gain directional leverage or employing various spread strategies to gain exposure to asymmetric return profiles or to take advantage of mispriced volatility.

-The Fund is an "alternative mutual fund" pursuant to NI 81-102 as the Fund may borrow cash up to a maximum of 50% of its NAV and to sell securities short, whereby the aggregate market value of securities sold short will be limited to 50% of its NAV.
-The combined use of short-selling and cash borrowing by the Fund is subject to an overall limit of 50% of its NAV.
+The Fund is an "alternative mutual fund" pursuant to NI 81-102 and has obtained exemptive relief to permit it to engage in short sales and cash borrowing transactions in excess of the exposure limitations under NI 81-102.
+The Fund may borrow cash up to a maximum of 100% of its NAV and to sell securities short, whereby the aggregate market value of securities sold short will be limited to 100% of its NAV.
+The combined use of short-selling and cash borrowing by the Fund is subject to an overall limit of 100% of its NAV.
+See "Exemptions and Approvals".
+Please also refer to the explanation of these risks under "Short Selling Risk" and "Leverage Risk" in the "What are the Risks of Investing in a Mutual Fund?" section of this Prospectus.

 The Fund may also use derivatives as described below.